How Long Should I Practice my Violin Every Day?

 Every musician asks this question.
 I did ask it myself for a long time.
 It is human: we all want to learn as fast as possible.
-We do not want any roadblocks between us now and the future ability to play as well and freely as we can imagine.
+We do not wish to any roadblocks between us now and the future ability to play as well and freely as we can imagine.
 But the more we practice, the better, right?
-Well not so fast.
+Well, not so fast.

 For a beginner, 30 minutes every day are enough.
 A student in music should practice for around 90 to 120 minutes.
 For exams or concerts, 3 to 5 hours should be a maximum for a limited time.
-The key factor is to keep your concentration and your mind focused without draining your body.
+The key factor is keeping your concentration and mind focused without draining your body.

-This is not a lot, many people say.
+This is a little, many people say.
 Well, it is commonly and wrongly admitted that the more you practice, the better you get in the fastest way.
-But there is a lot more to it, and many other parameters play an important part other than just time.
+But there is much more to it, and many other parameters are more important than time.
 Don’t take the risk of burning out.
 Read on.

 How many hours should I practice my violin every day?